samuelhafsteins/D1-REIR/README.md

 Now to represent if the card has been seen, we can use the values; **0** if it's not been seen, **1** if it has.
 So we want all the values to be **0** initially.
 Now after a quick google search on how to set all the values to **0** we find out that when generating an array like shown above, java guarantees that all the values will be set to **0** initally, so we don't have to do anything about that.

-Now next we want to generate a random number and check if it has been seen before, one way of doing it is the following.
+Next we want to generate a random number and check if it has been seen before, one way of doing it is the following.

 ```java
 random_number = StdRandom.uniformInt(N);